eclipse-kura/kura/README.md

 Development for Kura can be done in Eclipse IDE using the Kura Development Environment, in a gateway or in a Docker container.

 ## Development Environment

+### Supported Development Platforms
+The Eclipse Installer based setup works for the main used platforms like Linux, Mac Os and Windows.

+###Prerequisites
+Before installing Kura, you need to have the following programs installed in your OS.
+####Java
+A Java JDK 1.8 is required to build Kura.
+####Maven
+Kura requires Maven version 3.5.x.

+#####Steps for Mac OS
+Using Brew you can easily install both Java and Maven from the command line.
+For Java you can use an JDK 1.8.
+For this example we used adoptopenjdk8 and maven\@3.5 Use the following commands on a Mac OS terminal
+For Java:
+`brew tap adoptopenjdk/openjdk
+brew cask install adoptopenjdk8`
+Run `java -version`to make sure it installed correctly.
+For Maven:
+`brew install maven@3.5`
+Run `mvn -version`to ensure that the PATH links have been formed If that is an unknown command try running `brew link maven@3.5 --force`

+###Eclipse
 The simplest way to start developing on Eclipse Kura is to use an Eclipse Installer based setup.
 To correctly setup the environment, proceed as follows:
 - Start the Eclipse Installer